Renault Wind: Design

-The concept Wind's design is like other Renault vehicles such as the performance versions of the Clio and Mégane.
-The production Wind, however, is heavily based on the Twingo, evident in its overall size and stance, as well as its windscreen wiper mechanism, and also its semi-circular door handles exactly the same as those on the Twingo.
+The concept Wind's design evoked the performance versions of the Clio and Mégane, while the production model is heavily based on the Twingo, evident in its overall size and stance, as well as its windscreen wiper mechanism, and also its semi-circular door handles exactly the same as those on the Twingo.
 The steering wheel and pedal assemblies in the concept are adjustable and fold away automatically when the door is opened for easier access.

-The Wind features a one piece metal roof which rotates 180° backwards (much like the 2005 Ferrari Superamerica), instead of being made of several pieces like many other metal roof convertibles.
-Renault claims that it takes twelve seconds to fold the roof away, which is comparable to most other convertibles.
+Having purchased rights to the technology behind Ferrari's Superamerica) roof, Renault adapted the system to the Wind, adding a boot canopy.
+Like the Superamerica, and unlike the multi-panel systems of other retractable roof convertibles, the Wind uses a single-piece metal roof that rotates 180° rearward for storage, with Renault reporting a twelve second closure time.

-Trim lines
+Trim levels

-There were three model trim lines: Dynamique, Dynamique S, and the limited edition "Collection".
+There were three trim levels: Dynamique, Dynamique S, and the limited edition "Collection".
 The Dynamique trim line was the most basic, with 16" alloy wheels and air conditioning as standard features.

 The Dynamique S trim was above this, with 17" alloy wheels and climate control.
 The Limited Edition "Collection" trim had the biggest range of features, including a gloss black retractable roof and red and chrome dashboard inserts.
 In the United Kingdom, trim levels included: Dynamique, Dynamique S, GT Line, and the top of the range Collection.